 This course introduces students to the high-speed electro-chemical signaling mechanisms that occur in nerve and other excitable cells during normal activity.
-Topics considered in substantial detail include: a) a fundamental description of the passive and active membrane electrical properties; b) the role of the calcium ion as an ubiquitous chemical messenger, with applications to neuro-secretion; c) excitatory and inhibitory transmission in the central nervous system; d) sensory transduction, as illustrated by the visual, olfactory and auditory pathways.
+Topics considered in substantial detail include: a) a fundamental description of the passive and active membrane electrical properties; b) the molecular architecture and functional role of ion channels in cell signaling; c) the role of the calcium ion as an ubiquitous chemical messenger, with applications to neuro-secretion; d) excitatory and inhibitory transmission in the central nervous system; e) sensory transduction, as illustrated by the visual, olfactory and auditory pathways.
 The course assumes a standard background in cell biology, as well as basic concepts from college physics and college calculus.